Isentropic thermodynamics across the hadron-quark mixed phase in a two-phase model with a PNJL quark description

-In this work, the hadron-quark phase transition is investigated within a two-phase framework, considering both isospin-symmetric and isospin-asymmetric matter.
+In this work, the hadron–quark phase transition is investigated within a two-phase framework, considering both isospin-symmetric and isospin-asymmetric matter.
 The hadronic phase is described using {relativistic mean-field models~\cite{Dutra:2014qga}}, extended to include the full baryon octet.
-The deconfined phase is modeled using the $(2+1)$-flavor Polyakov-Nambu-Jona-Lasinio (PNJL) model~\cite{Fukushima:2003fw, Fu:2007xc, Ciminale:2007sr, Fukushima:2008wg, Abuki:2008nm, Costa:2010zw}, which incorporates chiral symmetry breaking and an effective description of deconfinement through the Polyakov loop.
+The deconfined phase is modeled using the $(2+1)$-flavor Polyakov–Nambu–Jona-Lasinio (PNJL) model~\cite{Fukushima:2003fw, Fu:2007xc, Ciminale:2007sr, Fukushima:2008wg, Abuki:2008nm, Costa:2010zw}, which incorporates chiral symmetry breaking and an effective description of deconfinement through the Polyakov loop.
 Repulsive vector interactions among quarks are also included.
-Our analysis focuses primarily on the behavior of strongly interacting matter along isentropic trajectories, both across the hadron-quark coexistence region and within the pure phases.
+Our analysis focuses primarily on the behavior of strongly interacting matter along isentropic trajectories, both across the hadron–quark coexistence region and within the pure phases.
 Particular attention is given to the influence of vector interactions, isospin asymmetry, and hyperonic degrees of freedom on the location and extent of the mixed phase.
-Along these trajectories, we compute the speed of sound and the polytropic index, and examine their behavior in the vicinity of the hadron-quark phase transition boundary and the CEP.
+Along these trajectories, we compute the speed of sound and the polytropic index, and examine their behavior in the vicinity of the hadron–quark phase transition boundary and the CEP.